20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 new_colour = mix(old_colour, pure_blue / 0.0722f, interpolating_fraction);
 ```

 The mapping here is more complicated to replicate the same falloff as redshift.
 One question you might have is where these division constants come from: notice that they're the same constants we use to calculate $Y$.
-This ensures that our new colour is equivalent in power/brightness to the old one
+This ensures that our new colour scales in brightness better - a pure white background colour will map to an equivalently bright blue colour, and darker colours will blend towards a brighter colour as our intensity increases.
+Without the division, a bright background colour would first darken as we mix in the visually less bright primary, before brightening again - this U bend in brightness is visually strange

 One problem specific to blueshift is that our energy is unbounded, and our pixels can become infinitely bright.
 Its therefore much more aesthetically pleasing to spill over the extra energy into white once we max out the blue colour - which is shown in the full code sample